nick3/PotPlayer_ChatGPT_Translate/README.md

 2. **Run the Installer:**
    - Double-click `installer.exe` to start the installation.
    - The PyQt6 wizard provides a modern, multi-language interface and automatically detects your PotPlayer path.
-   - You can verify your API model, URL and key or simply skip this step; the wizard will try to auto-correct common mistakes.
+   - You can verify or preconfigure your API model, URL and key, or simply skip this step; the wizard will try to auto-correct common mistakes.
+   - The optional `installer_qt.py` script from v1.5.2 can skip configuration when an existing installation is detected.

 ### Manual Installation 🔧